njsmith/colorspacious/doc/reference.rst

-   A namedtuple with a mnemonic name: it has attributes ``J``, ``C``, ``h``, ``Q``, ``M``, ``s``, and ``H``, each of which holds a scalar or NumPy array representing the lightness, chroma, hue angle, brightness, colorfulness, saturation, and hue composition, respectively.
+   A namedtuple with a mnemonic name: it has attributes ``J``, ``C``, ``h``, ``Q``, ``M``, ``s``, and ``H``, each of which holds a scalar or NumPy array representing lightness, chroma, hue angle, brightness, colorfulness, saturation, and hue composition, respectively.